Schnell Meister: 2020: two-year-old season

 Schnell Meister made a successful racecourse debut at Sapporo Racecourse on 9 September when he won an event for previously unraced juveniles over 1500 metres on firm ground.
-Ridden by Takeshi Yokoyama he started the 1.1/1 favourite and took the lead in the straight before prevailing by three quarters of a length from Ten War Cry.
-After a break of three months the colt returned to the track in Nakayama Racecourse in December when he was partnered by Christophe Lemaire and went off favourite for the 1600 metre Hiiragi Sho.
+Ridden by Takeshi Yokoyama he started the 1.1/1 favourite and took the lead in the straight before prevailing by three quarters of a length over Ten War Cry.
+After a break of three months the colt returned to the track in Nakayama Racecourse in December with Christophe Lemaire in the saddle and went off favourite for the 1600 metre Hiiragi Sho.
 He raced in mid-division before going to the front in the straight and came home three lengths clear of Wazamono with Arabian Night in third.